-Key finding: EU Member States received 5.5 million VAT reimbursement claims amounting to EUR 153.5 billion in 2016.
+EU Member States received 5.5 million VAT reimbursement claims amounting to EUR 153.5 billion in 2016.
 Over the period 2013-2016, the total number of reimbursement claims received increased by 6.4%.

-Compared to that, the total value of claims received fluctuated more over the same four year period, increasing by 4.5% to a high of EUR 156.7 billion in 2015 before decreasing to 2016 levels.
+Compared to that, the total value of claims received has fluctuated more over the same four year period, increasing by 4.5% to a high of EUR 156.7 billion in 2015 before decreasing to the 2016 level.
 This trend was also broadly mirrored in the development of the average value of a reimbursement claim received, which peaked at EUR 29,100 in 2015 before decreasing to EUR 27,700 in 2016.
 This development may suggest a shift towards submitting claims on a more frequent basis.

-Overall, Member States in the Baltic region and Eastern Europe tend to receive more claims per registered business.
-This may suggest that a higher proportion of businesses in these countries are engaged in activities that generate VAT credits, such as exporting.
+Overall, Member States in the Baltic region and Eastern Europe tend to submit more claims per registered business.
+This may suggest that more businesses in these countries are engaged in activities that generate VAT credits, such as exporting.